 A faded yellow Ferris wheel surrounded by overgrown shrubs and weeds has become symbolic of a hollow city left behind.
 The bumper cars are parked in such a way you can picture them slowly coming to a stop all those years ago, never to be bumped again.

 Pripyat tours are available from Kiev for up to two days, with professional guides and permits included.
-Send us your Pripyat photos by using the hashtag #Tiqets on Instagram, if you dare to visit!
+Send us your Pripyat photos by using the hashtag #Tiqets on Instagram, if you dare to visit one of the creepiest places to visit in Europe!

 Say your prayers at the Haunted Vicarage of Borgvattnet, Sweden